dm13450/dm13450.github.io/_posts/2017-11-21-Referee-Tracking.md

 By looking at the quantiles of the data, I'm hazarding a guess that the x-axis is the length of the pitch.
 Football pitches are longer than wider, therefore the axis with wider quantiles will be along the length of the pitch.

 Whenever we are performing such inferences it is always usually a good idea to rescale your data to zero mean and unit standard deviation.
 In our case, this isn't going to change the fundamental structure in our data, instead it just moves the centre to (0,0).
 As for applying the PCA transform, we want to be able to be able to compare the tracking data of all our games, if we didn't rotate the data, we would have to correct for the different orientations of the pitch.
-By applying the PCA transform, we are making sure that all the variation is along both axis.
+By applying the PCA transform, we are making sure that all the variation is along both axis regardless of where the pitch is in relation to the longitude and latitude.

-Now we perform our kernel density estimation using the appropriate functions from scikitlearn.
+Now we perform our kernel density estimation using the appropriate functions from sklearn.
 We chose a bandwidth arbitrarily.
 It is possible to learn the optimal bandwidth for the data, but I shall save that for another blog post.

 {% highlight python %}
 kde = KernelDensity(kernel="gaussian", bandwidth=0.5)
 kde.fit(X_r)
 {% endhighlight %}

-To plot our kde we must create a grid spanning the pitch area and calculate the kernel density at each of these points.
+To plot our estimation we must create a grid spanning the pitch area and calculate the kernel density at each of these points.
 A contour plot then shows the regions of high density and therefore the areas of the pitch that my movement was concentrated.

 {% highlight python %}
 x_plot = np.linspace(-3.5, 3.5, 500)